Difference between TRUNCATE, DELETE and DROP?

 Truncate *IS* a logged operation, it just doesn’t log removing the records, it logs the page deallocations.
 How do you think it can be rolled-back if it isn’t logged?
 Rollback is *purely* driven by what’s in the transaction log.The difference are in functionality like:1.
 We can use WHERE clause with delete but not with truncate.2.
 Truncate reset the identity but Delete not.3.
 Truncate does not fire the trigger (on delete event) but Delete does.4.
 Truncate can be used if table is referenced by other foreign key tables but Delete can be used.More about Truncate can be rollbacked:http://blog.sqlauthority.com/2010/03/04/sql-server-rollback-truncate-command-in-transaction/

-TRUNCATE can also be rolled back provided it is enclosed in a TRANSACTION block and session is not closed.
-Once session is closed you won’t be able to Rollback TRUNCATE.
+Rollback: DELETE and TRUNCATE both can be rolled back, provided both are enclosed in a TRANSACTION block.
+Once the transaction is COMMITTED you won’t be able to Rollback both.

 roll back is possible in all three case (delete,truncate and drop) in SQLserver.